bmw-software-engineering/lobster/docs/config_files.md

 level.
 There is some extra information you can supply with the `with` keyword.

+Using `with kind <string>` allows to filter items with `kind` in the LOBSTER source file.
+For TRLC requirements the kind attribute in the LOBSTER source file corresponds to the TRLC requirements type.

+Using `with prefix <string>` allows to filter items with a certain prefix in the `tag` attribute in the LOBSTER source file.
+For TRLC requirements the tag attribute corresponds to the requiremet name.

 Specifically for requirements you can say:

 ```